|

 follows Kong's footprints, they quickly

-discover that Kong isn't the only monster
+discover Kong isn't the only monster

 on this island!